btnguyen2k/govueadmin.g8/README.md

 > The backend is based on `goapi.g8` template.
 See [goapi.g8](https://github.com/btnguyen2k/goapi.g8) for API implementation guideline.

-**Note: The frontend is only GUI, it needs to call backend API to retrieve and modify data.**
+**Note: The frontend is GUI only, it needs to call backend APIs to retrieve and modify data.**

 ## LICENSE & COPYRIGHT